 How do you optimize for your chosen keywords?
 Start with your website copy.
 Make sure it’s the words are clear to both search engines and to humans - that "women's boots" is what you're selling, and you have two specific store locations.
 You may think your website shows clearly that you sell women’s boots, you have a beautiful photos of women's boots all over your pages.
 But Google's algorithm doesn't know much (yet) from photos.
 It knows words.
 And it needs the correct number of words and phrases in the right places to get who you are.

-I've met lots of people over the 20 years I've been doing web marketing who have some idea about what they can do themselves to improve their SEO.
-Some of these practices are “White Hat” and some are "Black Hat" practices.
+Over the past 20 years I've spoken with many people who have some idea about what they can do themselves to improve their SEO score.
+Some of these practices are "White Hat" SEO practices and some are "Black Hat" practices.
 In my travels I've come across two SEO companies leveraging uncertainty around SEO.
 The services of Black Hat SEO Company One appeared to be someone sitting in an office clicking on a client website to increase the client's visitor count on Google Analytics.
 I'm sure this company was hoping the client didn’t come across the stats for unique vs returning visitors for the month.
 (Unique visits are identified by IP address, if the client looked they would see that the traffic was coming from one IP address, someone sitting in an office somewhere clicking on their website.)
 "Black Hat SEO Company 2” ran traffic solely through their own “search portal”.
 There was no real world usage of Black Hat SEO Company 2's Custom Search Portal, it was set up only to use inside their own organization.
 Their employees or contractors opened their own portal to search for and click client websites so Google Analytics (which displays website visitor stats) would list the vendor’s portal as a top search referrer of traffic to the client website — "See, we brought you 749 visits last month!
 Quantified by Google!”
 Ok, but were these visits productive, qualified leads?
 No. Because they came from someone sitting in an office somewhere using his or her company's portal to search for, then click on, your company's website over and over again, increasing unproductive clicks to your website."

 I'm not sharing the above to scare you, I'm doing it for transparency.
 Knowledge is good.
 Because the Black Hat approach has lead to some very real business problems for White Hat SEOs, whenever I have a chance to break down doors and demystify SEO I do it.
 Then you’ll see exactly what your White Hat SEO specialist is doing, how it's helping you get real, actual search engine traction, and how that's linked to more leads and sales for your business.